 - Behavioral/Social Sciences (1 course)

 - Physical Sciences (1 course) [physics or chemistry]

 Students who have completed an undergraduate degree in another field and are interested in applying to the graduate program in Speech-Language Pathology have three options:

 - The University of Arizona offers a 3-year MS program.
 In this program, the first year is spent taking foundational coursework and then students begin the typical 2-year MS sequence.

-- Students who have received an undergraduate degree that is not a Bachelor of Science (e.g., a Bachelor of Arts), may want to consider applying for a second undergraduate degree before applying to the Masters program.
+- Students also have the option to apply for a second undergraduate degree in SLHS before applying to the Masters program.
 To complete that degree students would need to complete the 33 units required for the major.
 Please see page 11 in the undergraduate cactus book for a list of those courses.

 - Students can try to complete some of the foundational coursework as a Non-Degree Seeking student.
 Students following this route would be admitted to coursework if space remains in the course at the start of the semester.
 Students will not be able to register for graduate coursework without permission of the instructor.

 Recommended undergraduate foundational coursework includes:

 - SPH 340 Language Science (F)